 Bed-in-a-box options Big Fig and Loom & Leaf are both relatively firm and are known for using high-quality materials.
 Big Fig is unique in that it is specially constructed to support people who weigh more than 300 pounds.
-This article will compare the construction of both mattresses and go over the main similarities and differences consumers should know.
+This Big Fig vs Loom and Leaf mattress comparison will compare the construction of both mattresses and go over the main similarities and differences consumers should know.

 - Both are relatively firm and also have similar overall thickness.